Frequently Asked Questions

 4. Investigation Files: Upload up to 400 files (labs, imaging, PDFs, images)

-5. Previous Visits: Upload files, type text, or record audio (for follow-ups)
+5. Previous Visits: Upload files (PDF, images, Word .docx, text), type or paste text directly, or record audio (for follow-ups)

 6. Custom Instructions: Type or voice-record special formatting requirements